RchalYang/Introduction-to-Algorithm/README.md

 # Introduction-to-Algorithm
-homework for class Introduction to Algorithm at NKU
+homework for course Introduction to Algorithm at NKU

-#This is homework for the Course Introduction to Algorithm at NKU in 2017 spring semester
+These codes are for homework of the Course Introduction to Algorithm at NKU in 2017 spring semester

-please be free to use these code
+please feel free to use these code

+PS: do not copy these code for homework